gonglini/Self-driving-car-with-ROS/README.md

 If any git permission errors are encountered, try the following suggestions via [this stackoverflow post](https://stackoverflow.com/questions/8197089/fatal-error-when-updating-submodule-using-git).

 Since the same repo is checked out on both a Json and a laptop/PC, you will need to install an i2c library on the laptop/pc for the software to compile correctly.
-The `i2cpwm_board` node is not run on the laptop/pc.
+The `i2cpwm_board`is not run on the laptop/pc.

 You should install additional packages on Json.